surfingoldelephant/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/Invoke-Command.md

 ### Example 11: Use the Param keyword in a script block

-The `Param` keyword and the **ArgumentList** parameter are used to pass variable values to named parameters in a script block.
+The `param` keyword and the **ArgumentList** parameter are used to pass variable values to named parameters in a script block.
 This example displays filenames that begin with the letter `a` and have the `.pdf` extension.

-For more information about the `Param` keyword, see [about_Language_Keywords](./about/about_language_keywords.md#param).
+For more information about the `param` keyword, see [about_Language_Keywords](./about/about_language_keywords.md#param).

 ```powershell